A Product of William S. Hein & Co., Inc.

 • ScholarRank’s Top 250 Journals

-Let’s view ScholarRank’s Top 250 Authors in HeinOnline.
-ScholarRank is an overall ranking based on the calculation of five HeinOnline ScholarCheck metrics.
-The Z-score for each of the five metrics is taken and then averaged; the final average is entered into standard competition ranking to produce the overall ScholarRank for each author.
-The raw data and final ranking are updated on a monthly basis and can be found on the HeinOnline author’s profile page.
+ScholarRank is determined by the calculation of HeinOnline ScholarCheck metrics, h5-index, and h-index.
+The Z-score for each of the five metrics is taken and then averaged; the final average is entered into the standard competition ranking to produce the overall ScholarRank for each author.
+The raw data and final ranking are regularly updated every month and can be found on the HeinOnline author’s profile page.
 For more information on how we calculate ScholarRank using ScholarCheck metrics, view our Knowledge Base article.

-While pulling up a case from Fastcase, users have access to HeinOnline’s ScholarCheck.
-For example, enter the case citation 367 F.3d 594 into the Case Law tab.
+While pulling up case law, users have access to HeinOnline’s ScholarCheck.
+For example, enter the case citation 367 F.3d 594 into the one-box search and select the Citation option.
 Notice ScholarCheck metrics are easily accessible in the upper-right corner of the page.

 Table of Contents